 In this recipe, you rinse the pasta with cold water once it’s drained.
 This will stop the cooking process.
 You don’t want your orzo to keep cooking because then it will turn mushy by the time you add all the good veggies in!

 What to Serve With Spinach Orzo Salad

 - Red Onion Mint Orzo

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This

 - Cook the orzo according to package directions.
 Drain and rinse with cool water to stop the cooking.
 Let it sit in the colander while you finish the vegetables and the dressing.

 - Meanwhile, heat 2 tablespoons of the olive oil in a large skillet with a lid over medium-high heat.
-Add the onion, season with salt and pepper, and saute for about 2 minutes until the onions just start to soften.
+Add the onion, season with salt and pepper, and sauté for about 2 minutes until the onions just start to soften.
 Add the spinach and continue to saute until the spinach is just barely wilted, about 2 minutes.
-Transfer to the colander with the orzo.

-- In a large bowl combine the remaining 2 tablespoons olive oil, vinegar, and salt and pepper.
-Add the cooled orzo and spinach and the feta, if using and toss.
+- While the spinach cooks, in a large bowl, combine the remaining 2 tablespoons of olive oil, vinegar, salt, and pepper.
+Add the cooled orzo and spinach and the feta, if using, and toss.
 Serve at room temperature.

 Nutrition information is automatically calculated, so should only be used as an approximation.